Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 Granola can go from perfectly toasted to burnt surprisingly quickly.
 That’s why the baking method is just as important as the ingredients themselves.

-Baking at a moderate temperature and stirring every 15 minutes allows the oats to toast evenly while preventing hot spots from developing.
-This slow-and-steady approach helps create a crunchy granola recipe with consistent texture throughout the entire batch.
+Baking at a moderate temperature and stirring every 15 minutes helps the oats toast evenly, preventing hot spots from forming.
+This slow-and-steady approach helps create a crunchy granola with a consistent texture throughout the batch.

 Just as importantly, allowing the granola to cool completely after baking gives it time to crisp up.
 What may seem slightly soft straight from the oven will develop the perfect crunch as it rests.